- Beautiful coastal scenery on ‘the Friendly Camino’

 On this Camino you have the option of using a mixture of the Senda Litoral (Seashore Path) and Coastal Way; the latter is often slightly inland of the Seashore Path.
 (Both routes often converge and share the same path.)
 The Seashore Path is less well waymarked, often without any signs.

-Day 2: Train from Porto to Matosinhos; walk to Póvoa de Varzim (22km)
+Day 3: Metro from Porto to Matosinhos / Walk to Póvoa de Varzim (22km)

 Take time to visit the Museum of Naval Construction with a replica Portuguese carrack, the Nau Quinhentista, floating in the dock.
 Also, the Igreja Matriz church with the large aqueduct behind it and the Convent of Santa Clara.